 - Has lots of junk (rusty metal parts) that needs to be cleaned out.

-- Has the largest area visible and accessibility to the public.
+- Has the largest area visible and accessible to the public.

-- Has the easiest access and shortest route to disposal site.
+- Has the easiest access and shortest route to the disposal site.
 (Less expensive)

 - Weed Harvester located and needs 20″ of water (draft) to operate.